Arie J. van den Hout

 Eager to capture my intimate encounters with animals on film, at the age of fifteen, I buy my first camera body, a Canon AE1 Program, a Velbon tripod, and borrow a small 70-230 zoom lens.
 That means I have to get very close to the birds for a decent picture.
 I dig a pond and build a hide at 2m distance.
 I muffle my camera so the birds are not disturbed by the sound of my camera shutter and mirror (a hell of a noise at such close proximity).
 My heart beats like a drum when I take my first picture of a drinking Greenfinch so close by.

-I manage to save so money and buy a Canon 300mm f4 lens, with a 2X tele-converter.
-In my struggle to prevent camera shake, I buy my first Gitzo tripod, which stands like a Bollard, and still does 35 years later!
+I manage to save some money and buy a Canon 300mm f4 lens, with a 2X tele-converter.
+In my struggle to prevent camera shake, I buy my first Gitzo tripod, which stands like a bollard, and still does 35 years later!

 When I am 15 years old, I write a letter to one of my hero wildlife photographers, Jan van der Kam, for advise on which films to use and so on.
 On my 16th birthday Jan phones me.
 Kodachrome 64 Asa it must be.
 From that day on, pictures become richer and smoother, thanks to Jan.